2022 Pulse and Special Crops Regional Variety Trials

-Along with funding it takes a team of dedicated people to establish a regional variety trial program.
+Along with funding it takes a team of dedicated people to establish a RVT program.
 There are many steps including: seed set-up, planting plots, maintaining plots, harvesting, and analysis.
-Thanks to all those involved in making this process work — Robyne Davidson and Trina Dubitz from Lakeland College for seed set-up, the site cooperators, and a committee of dedicated seed variety contributors, plant breeders, pathologists, and researchers who review and ensure the data is presented accurately.
+Thanks to all those involved in making this process work: The pulse RVT program is a collaborative initiative involving APG, Lakeland College, several crops research cooperators and AgCall.
+APG provides funding, direction and expertise.
+Research cooperators conduct the field variety testing.
+Lakeland College provides seed treating and distribution as well as managing four pulse RVT sites.
+AgCall provides project and data management, oversight, administration, and in-season site evaluations.
+A committee of dedicated seed variety contributors, plant breeders, pathologists, and researchers review and ensure the data is presented accurately.